Wimereux

 Wimereux (/fr/; Wimeruwe) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France 5 km north of Boulogne-sur-Mer, on the banks of the small river Wimereux.
 The river Slack forms the northern border of the commune and the English Channel the western.

 History

 In March 1899 the first radio link between France and England was established at Wimereux by Guglielmo Marconi.

+During the First World War a number of hospitals were created at Wimereux: